 5.2 Operational characteristics

 SDR can provide an effective means to bridge operational requirements involving multiple bands and protocols.
 However, unless the air interfaces are standardized or the software framework used to implement SDR is common, there will always be interoperability issues between radio vendors.
-These air interface protocols establish a language that the portable radio will use when speaking with the system.
+These air interface protocols establish a language that the radio will use when speaking with the system.
 These standardized air interface protocols identify features, such as encryption, authentication, scanning, priority, emergency, caller-ID, and define how they will work.
 Radios developed using different proprietary air interfaces will not be able to communicate unless the air interfaces can be exchanged from one radio platform to another one.
 This exchange can be achieved if the air interfaces have been developed using a common software framework.

 Services and applications can be implemented with SDR to facilitate interoperability in any of several ways.
 The specific method chosen will be market-driven, but the following are possible ways that interoperability can be achieved: